Water authorisations for industry and government

 - Find out more about water reporting for coal and mineral activities.

 - Find out more about water reporting for petroleum and gas activities.

 Mining activities sometimes require the diversion of a watercourse.
 In some circumstances, the diversion may be authorised under an environmental authority process.
 Otherwise, a separate water licence will be required under the Water Act 2000.

-- Read the Guideline: Works that interfere with water in a watercourse: watercourse diversions (PDF, 798KB) for assistance, and contact your local business centre to confirm requirements.
+- Read the Guideline: Works that interfere with water in a watercourse for a resource activity - watercourse diversions authorised under the Water Act 2000 (PDF, 2MB) for assistance, and contact your local business centre to confirm requirements.